Projects

 Information Driven Guidance for Target Tracking with a Learned Motion Model

-System ID, dynamic modeling, control, and state estimation of a underwater vehicle - SubjuGator and a autonomous sruface vehicle - NaviGator
+System ID, dynamic modeling, control, and state estimation of a underwater vehicle (SubjuGator) and an autonomous surface vehicle (NaviGator) for competitions

 As part of the Machine Intelligence Lab (MIL) at the University of Florida, since 2018, I served as the lead mechanical engineer, a software team member and I am now adivising the team.
 A small sample of the projects I have led are: [Website], [Code]